Bartonella Psychiatric Symptoms: Anxiety, Mood Changes, and Misdiagnosis

 Bartonella infections have been associated with a range of neuropsychiatric symptoms, including:

-These symptoms may appear abruptly and can be difficult to distinguish from primary psychiatric disorders—particularly when standard testing is inconclusive.
+These symptoms may appear abruptly and can resemble primary psychiatric disorders—particularly when standard testing is inconclusive or when the infectious pattern is not recognized.

 This overlap is one reason infections affecting the nervous system are sometimes missed.
 Learn more about neurologic Lyme disease.